 - 1. It is possible to import classes by simply decorating them with [Import] class ImportedClass1 {}.
 Note that you must use HbmSerializer.Serialize(assembly); The <import/> mapping will be added before the classes mapping.
 If you prefer to keep these imports in the class using them, you can specify them all on the class: [Import(ClassType=typeof(ImportedClass1))] class Query {}. - 2.
 [RawXmlAttribute] is a new attribute allowing to insert xml as-is in the mapping.
 This feature can be very useful to do complex mapping (eg: components).
 It may also be used to quickly move the mapping from xml files to attributes.
 Usage: [RawXml(After=typeof(ComponentAttribute), Content="<component name="...">...</component>")].
 After tells after which kind of mapping the xml should be inserted (generally, it is the type of the mapping you are inserting); it is optional (in which case the xml is inserted on the top of the mapping).
-Note: At the moment, all raw xmls are prefixed by a <!---> (in the generated stream); this is a known side-effect. - 3.
+Note: At the moment, all raw xmls are prefixed by a <!----> (in the generated stream); this is a known side-effect. - 3.
 [AttributeIdentifierAttribute] is a new attribute allowing to provide the value of a defined "place holder".
 Eg:

 '''

 public class Base {

 [Id(..., Column="{{Id.Column}}")]

 [AttributeIdentifier(Name="Id.Column", Value="ID")] // Default value

 public int Id { ... }

 }

 [AttributeIdentifier(Name="Id.Column", Value="SUB_ID")]

+[Class]

-[Class] public class MappedSubClass : Base { }
+public class MappedSubClass : Base { }

 '''

 The idea is that, when you have a mapping which is shared by many subclasses but which has minor differences (like different column names), you can put the mapping in the base class with place holders on these fields and give their values in subclasses.
 Note that this is possible for any mapping field taking a string (column, name, type, access, etc.).
-And, instead of Value, you can use ValueType or ValueObject (if you use an enum, you can control its formatting with ValueObject).
+And, instead of value, you can use ValueType or ValueObject (if you use an enum, you can control its formatting with ValueObject).

-The "place holder" is defined like this: {{xxx}}.
+The "place holder" is defined like this: {{xxx}}}.
 If you don't want to use these double curly brackets, you can change them using the properties StartQuote and EndQuote of the class HbmWriter.

 - 4. It is possible to register patterns (using Regular Expressions) to automatically transform fully qualified names of properties types into something else.
-Eg: HbmSerializer.Default.HbmWriter.Patterns.Add(@"Namespace.(\S+), Assembly", "\$1"); will map all properties with a not-qualified type name. - 5.
-Two methods have been added to allow writing: cfg.AddInputStream(HbmSerializer.Default.Serialize(typeof(XXX))) and cfg.AddInputStream(HbmSerializer.Default.Serialize(typeof(XXX).Assembly)).
-So it is no longer required to create a MemoryStream for these simple cases. - 6.
+Eg: HbmSerial-izer.Default.HbmWriter.Patterns.Add(@"Namespace\.(\S+), Assembly", "\$1"); will map all properties with a not-qualified type name. - 5.
+Two methods have been added to the HbmSerializer class, allowing generating mappings from a type or an assembly: HbmSerializer.Default.Serialize(typeof(XXX)) and HbmSerializer.Default.Serialize(typeof(XXX).Assembly).
+So it is no longer required to create a MemoryStream for these simple cases.
+The output of these call can be directly added to your NHibernate Configuration instance: cfg.AddInputStream(HbmSerializer.Default.Serialize(typeof(XXX))). - 6.
 Two WriteUserDefinedContent() methods have been added to HbmWriter.
 They improve the extensibility of this library; it is now very easy to create a .NET attribute and integrate it in the mapping. - 7.
 Attributes [(Jcs)Cache], [Discriminator] and [Key] can be specified at class-level. - 8.
 Interfaces can be mapped (just like classes and structs). - 9.
-A notable "bug" fix is the re-ordering of (joined-)subclasses; This operation may be required when a subclass extends another subclass.
+A notable "bug" fix is the re-ordering of (joined-)subclasses.
+This operation may be required when a subclass extends another subclass.
 In this case, the extended class mapping must come before the extending class mapping.
 Note that the re-ordering takes place only for "top-level" classes (that is not nested in other mapped classes).
-Anyway, it is quite unusual to put a interdependent mapped subclasses in a mapped class. - 10.
-There are also many other little changes; refer to the release notes for more details.
+Anyway, it is quite unusual to put an interdependent mapped subclasses in a mapped class. - 10.
+There are also many other little changes: refer to the release notes for more details.